SiNa88/MAPO/README.md

 This tutorial is just for devices running Debian based OS.
 ## Inputs for Multi-objective optimization algorithm
 Two python codes are provided which prepare the JSON files for the resource configurations and component-based application requirements.
-These JSON files are as input arguements for NSGA-II algorithm executed in jMetal (a framework for multi-objective optimization with metaheuristics).
+These JSON files are as input arguments for NSGA-II algorithm executed in jMetal (a framework for multi-objective optimization with metaheuristics).

 ## Experiments